Abdulla Rafiu: Career

 Prior to his ministerial appointment, he was a Maldives Sports Council member.
 As a sports physician he led the medical team of the Maldivian contingent that took part in the 2015, 2019, and the 2023 Indian Ocean Island Games (IOIG).

+He was appointed as the Minister of Sports, Fitness and Recreation by President Mohamed Muizzu on 17 November 2023.
+On 14 April 2026, he was appointed as the Minister of Youth Empowerment, Sports and Fitness.

+On 16 September 2026, Rafiu was elected as the vice president of the People's National Congress.